jaye773/android-mcp-server/MAKEFILE.md

 # Show all available commands
 make help

+# Run EXACT same checks as GitHub CI (on push to main/develop)
+make push-checks

-# Run all checks and tests (comprehensive)
+# Run all checks with clean (same as push-checks but cleans first)
 make all

-# Quick validation (no installation or slow tests)
+# Quick validation (basic checks only)
 make all-quick

-# Auto-fix code issues and validate
+# Auto-fix code issues and run CI checks
 make pre-commit

-# Run tests only
+# Run tests only (with 80% coverage requirement)
 make test

 # Fix code formatting